The Phantom of the Opera:

 Phantom of the Opera will bring together an incredible silent movie from 1925 with a live performance of its original score on the NYTOS Touring Allen Organ.
-The organist, John Baratta of the New York Theatre Organ Society, in collaboration with the Mid Hudson Valley American Guild of Organists, will play the score along with the movie for the audience.
+The organist, John Baratta of the New York Theatre Organ Society, in collaboration with the Mid Hudson Valley American Guild of Organists, will play his original score along with the movie for the audience.
 Mr. Baratta will play prior to the show and can entertain questions from the audience at its conclusion.

 This is a FREE event.
 While not necessary, RSVPs through our ticket site are appreciated so we can estimate the number of attendees.